 Day trips from Vienna

-The city is so centrally located that you can get to a lots of places and visit as a day trip from Vienna – Prague, Salzburg, Slovenia, Budapest, Hallstat, Graz, Bratislava, Melk Abbey and Danube Valley are great options.
-While we didn’t do any day trips, we picked up our car for our Alpine Road trip and stopped at Melk Abbey before heading to Salzburg, Zermatt and then eventually to Geneva.
+The city is so centrally located that you can get to a lot of places and visit as a day trip from Vienna – Prague, Salzburg, Slovenia, Budapest, Hallstat, Graz, Bratislava, Melk Abbey and Danube Valley are great options.
+While we didn’t do any day trips, we picked up our car for our Alpine Road trip and stopped at Melk Abbey before heading to Salzburg, Zermatt, and then eventually to Geneva.

 What to eat in Vienna